The Noether--Lefschetz theorem in arbitrary characteristic: Preliminaries

 \subsection{Bertini theorems}

-In this section we recall some Bertini theorems for very ample divisors.
+In this section we recall some Bertini theorems for very ample divisors in arbitrary characteristic.
 We also show that if a line bundle is sufficiently positive, then the reducible locus is small (Lemma~\ref{lem:reducible_in_codim_2}) and the sectional genus is large (Lemma~\ref{lem:cokernel_to_Jac(C)}).